Learning the school language

 If you and your family are looking to relocate to Switzerland and you would like to give the local school a try, your choice of neighbourhood matters.
 You need to know what support is in place to help your child to speak the local language as quickly as possible.
 What are the options for non-German speaking children in German speaking cantons?

 As with most things in Switzerland, the approach varies by canton and even by municipality.
 Some cantons, including Luzern and Zug, run their own separate cultural immersion classes in German.
-These are called Aufnahmeklassen and most older incoming children are placed in these classes.
+These are called Aufnahmeklassen and most older incoming children start in these classes.

-Younger children, in Kindergarten and 1st Grade (age 4-7), are usually placed in mainstream classes but receive additional German lessons.
+Younger children, in Kindergarten and 1st Grade (age 4-7), usually start going into mainstream classes but receive additional German lessons.

 Luzern also has separate mixed-age immersion classes but, as not every school runs its own, children from different areas have to travel to the school offering Aufnahmeklassen.